Customer churn analysis: One of SaaS’ most important processes

 Customer behavioral patterns

-Separating your customers into cohorts based on their use behavior relative to your product can be hugely helpful in analyzing, anticipating, and preventing churn.
+Separating your customers into cohorts based on when they sign up and their product usage behavior can be hugely helpful in analyzing, anticipating, and preventing churn.
 Note similarities in customer behavior, like:

 Which customers are more likely to disengage after a given period of time